Not all Gun Safes are created equal.

 - The placement, size, and number of active locking bolts

 - Lock and locking mechanism

-NOTE: When viewing our safes please take the time to compare MERIK Safe steel thicknesses, the number and size of active locking bolts, features, designs, included options, price and MERIK's best in class Warranty.
+NOTE: When viewing MERIK safes please take the time to compare MERIK Safe steel thicknesses, the number and size of active locking bolts, features, designs, price and MERIK's Best in Class Warranty.
 Once you have done so you will understand the real value that we provide.

 Steel thickness or steel gauge is probably the most misunderstood fact in the gun safe industry...

 NOTE: The higher the steel gauge number, the thinner the steel!

 When it comes to firearms safety and security, gun safes are an important investment for responsible gun owners.
 However, not all gun safes are created equal.
 While many may appear similar on the outside, the differences in construction, materials, and locking mechanisms can have a significant impact on the level of security provided.
 Here are some reasons why all gun safes are not equal.

 Construction Quality: One of the most significant factors that affect the quality of a gun safe is the construction.
 The quality of the construction is determined by the type of materials used and the manufacturing process used to build the safe.
 High-quality gun safes are typically constructed with thick steel walls, doors, and frames, making them resistant to forced entry.
 The minimum steel thickness for a gun safe should be 12mm (The thicker the steel, the more secure the safe will be.

 On the other hand, lower-quality gun safes may be constructed with thinner steel or lower-grade materials that are easily penetrated.
 These safes may look similar to high-quality models, but they provide much less security.